You are here: Infothek - How can you lower your blood pressure?

 • Regular physical activity at least 30 minutes on 57 days per week.

-• Reduce table salt intake to under five grams per day
+• Reduce salt intake to less than five grams per day

-• Increase your intake of vegetables, fruit, fish, nuts and unsaturated fats (such as olive oil).
-Also choose low-fat dairy products and limit red meat.
+• Eat more vegetables, fruit, fish, nuts and unsaturated fats (e.g. olive oil).
+Also choose lowfat dairy products and limit red meat.

 • Avoid binge drinking completely

-A sufficient but not excessive intake of potassium from food (e.g., fruit, vegetables, legumes) can have a positive effect on blood pressure.
-However, before taking over-the-counter potassium effervescent tablets or similar products, please talk to your doctor to avoid side effects.
+A sufficient, but not excessive, intake of potassium from food (for example fruit, vegetables, legumes) can have a beneficial effect on blood pressure.
+However, before you take overthecounter potassium effervescent tablets or similar products, be sure to speak with your doctor to avoid side effects.
 This is especially important if you have kidney disease, because in that case you should not get too much potassium.
-Discussing this with your doctor is therefore essential.
+So it is important to discuss this with your doctor.

-For sufficiently high blood pressure values (stage 2 or 3 hypertension) or if additional risk factors are present (for example diabetes), drug therapy is started early.
+If blood pressure is correspondingly high (hypertension grade II or III) or if additional risk factors are present (for example diabetes), drug treatment is usually started early.

 Antihypertensives blood pressurelowering medications